pyrotechnist/French-learning-node/Note.md

 Celui qui est dans ma poche. — The one that is in my pocket.
 Ceux que je connais. — The ones that I know. / The ones whom I know.

+au fond de    in the bottom of

+regarde en direction de    look toward

+dans la direction inverse   in the opposite direction .

+Elle est au centre du village.
+It is in the center of the village.

+Nous nous tournons en direction du nord.
+We are turning north.